src-d/tm-experiments/README.md

 ```
 docker run --rm -it -v /path/to/data:/data \
-  tmexp create-bow --topic-model hall --dataset-name my-dataset --bow-name my-bow
+  tmexp create-bow --topic-model hall --dataset-name my-dataset --bow-name my-hall-bow
 ```

 Once this job is finished, the output files should be located in `/path/to/data/bows/my-hall-bow/`.
-For the sake of explaining the next commands, we assume you ran it a second time, and created bags named `my-diff-bow`.
+For the sake of showing the additional output files, we assume you ran it a second time, and created bags named `my-diff-bow`.

 ### `train-artm` command